ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 In this paradigm it is still possible to write code using TDD, simplify rather than starting to write SQL code, you will start by specifying in the metadata the types and the tests for a given column.
 They are obviously SQL oriented but their contribution to our field is really a game changer.

-In python some packages have been developed to help you do that.
+In python few packages have been developed to help you use a TDD workkflow in data science.
+One issue is perhaps that tend to be quite different from the DSL you are working with.
+(While Kent Beck says that a testing framework should be in the same language as the code for TDD).
-The problem is that none of them managed to obtain the same reach and influence as the SQL based, with the notable exception of `great-expectations` (which can be a little quirky and slow to use, and not necessarily fitted for TDD).
+Another problem is that none of them managed to obtain the same reach and influence as the SQL based, with the notable exception of `great-expectations` (which can be a little quirky and slow to use) and the great `pydantic` (more oriented for APIs).
+The catch being again that they are not necessarily fitted for TDD in Data Science.
 Other defensive analysis packages for `pandas` such as `engarde` or `bulwark` are not maintained anymore.
 They also suffer from a decorator oriented approach and very sparse type-hinting, that is again not ideal for TDD.
-On the `polars` side, there is one obscure package called `pelage` but the level of adoption seems to be currently on par with number of working brain cells of the average Elon Musk fan boy...
+On the `polars` side, there is one obscure package called `pelage`, fairly similar to dbt tests, but the level of adoption seems to be currently on par with number of working brain cells for the average Elon Musk fan boy...

 In the end, if you have the possibility to jam as many tests as you can within your SQL pipelines, please knock yourself out!
 Worst case scenario, your analytics table might end up having an actual working primary key, which would be a nice change once in a while... just saying...
-And who knows, you could end up accidentally with a dashboard in which the numbers are not just straight-up lies, nor a rough estimate but actually accurate...
+And who knows, you could accidentally end up with a dashboard in which the numbers are not just straight-up lies, nor a rough estimate but actually accurate...

 ## Conclusion

+DS suffers from their distance with typical dev Workload

+Particularly TDD

+I hope you are absolutely convinced, as I am, of the imperious necessity of importing good testing strategies in Data Science.
+Otherwise, let's hope you and I will never find ourselves in the same room, because I will definitely reach for that shovel.